-Teaching assistantships in any of the composition programs, including creative writing, provide a base stipend of approximately $13,000 for ten months, remission of tuition and most fees, plus merit raises.
+Teaching assistantships in any of the composition programs, including creative writing, provide a base stipend of approximately $17,000 for ten months, remission of tuition and most fees, plus merit raises.
 The teaching load is usually one course per semester, and after the first year students also have the opportunity for additional teaching and pay above and beyond the base stipend.
 A few merit fellowships provide tax-free stipends of more than $18,000 for 12 months and remission of tuition and fees.
-In the November/December 2008 issue of Poets & Writers Magazine the Purdue MFA was cited as one of the top seven best funded programs in the country.